awsdocs/amazon-personalize-developer-guide/doc_source/customizing-solution-config.md

 1. For **Recipe**, choose a recipe \(see [Step 1: Choosing a Recipe](working-with-predefined-recipes.md)\)\.

+1. Expand the **Solution configuration** section and, if you have added the respective columns to your Interactions dataset, optionally provide **Event type** and **Event value threshold** values to filter interactions data before training \(for more information see [Filtering Interactions Data Before Training](event-values-types.md)\)\.

+    If your Interactions dataset has multiple event types in an EVENT\_TYPE column, and you do not provide an event type when you configure your Solution, Amazon Personalize uses all interactions data for training with equal weight regardless of type\.

-1. Expand the **Solution configuration** section and optionally configure any hyperparameter options based on your recipe and business needs\.
+1. Configure any hyperparameter options based on your recipe and business needs\.
 Different recipes use different hyperparameters\.
 For the available hyperparameters, see the individual recipes in [Step 1: Choosing a Recipe](working-with-predefined-recipes.md)\.

     An example of the Solution configuration options for the `aws-user-personalization` recipe is below\.
 ![\[Solution configuration options for the aws-user-personalization recipe.\]](http://docs.aws.amazon.com/personalize/latest/dg/images/user-personalization-solution-configuration.png)